Turkish leftist group says behind attack on Istanbul police

 The attack could affect Turkish tourism, which generated $27 billion in the first nine months of 2014.
 Britain issued a warning urging visitors to Sultanahmet to follow the advice of authorities due to the high threat of "terrorism."

-The United States, European Union and Turkey list the DHKP-C as a terrorist organisation.
+The United States, European Union and Turkey list the DHKP-C as a terrorist organization.
 Kurdish separatists and Islamist radicals have also been behind bombings in Turkey.

 European governments see the main security risk in Turkey emanating from Syria, but a European diplomat in Ankara said they would be watching to see if this marks a new campaign.